TAMUparametric/energiapy/docs/mpLP_example.rst

 - R\ :sup:`sell` - set of resources that can be discharged
 - R\ :sup:`demand` - set of resources that meet  demand
 - R\ :sup:`cons` - set of resources that can be consumed
-- P\ :sup:`uncertain` - set of processes with uncertain capacity
+- P\ :sup:`uncertain-cap` - set of processes with uncertain capacity
+- P\ :sup:`uncertain-capex` - set of processes with uncertain capital expenditure
 - T - set of temporal periods
 - T\ :sup:`net` - set of temporal periods t for network level decision making
 - T\ :sup:`sch` - set of temporal periods t for schedule level decision making